sysflow-telemetry/sf-processor/docs/CONFIG.md

 - _policies_ (required): The path to the YAML rules specification file.
 More information on rules can be found in the [Policies](POLICIES.md) section.
 - _mode_ (optional): The mode of the policy engine.
 Allowed values are:
+  - `alert` (default): the policy engine generates rule-based alerts; `alert` is a blocking mode that drops all records that do not match any given rule.
+If no mode is specified, the policy engine runs in `alert` mode by default.
   - `enrich` for enriching records with additional context from the rule.
-This is a non-blocking mode which applies policy, tag and action enrichments to matching records as defined in the policy file.
+In contrast to `alert`, this is a non-blocking mode which applies tagging and action enrichments to matching records as defined in the policy file.
 Non-matching records are passed on "as is".
-If no mode was specified, the policy engine runs in `enrich` mode by default.
-  - `alert` for generating rule-based alerts.
-In contrast to `enrich`, `alert` is a blocking mode that drops all records that do not match any given rule.

 - _monitor_ (optional): Specifies if changes to the policy file(s) should be monitored and updated in the policy engine.
   - `none` (default): no monitor is used.
   - `local`: the processor will monitor for changes in the policies path and update its rule set if changes are detected.